elf0-fr/QuickLookAdventure/README.md

-QuickLook Adventure - macOS Application
+QuickLook Adventure - iOS & macOS Application

-Welcome to the File Type Guessing Game for macOS!
+Welcome to the File Type Guessing Game for iOS and macOS!
 This interactive application combines elements of a guessing game and a file browser.
 Users will test their knowledge of file types based on thumbnail previews and interact with files in a unique, engaging way.

 Features